Last updated on September 17th, 2022

-I often get asked, “Should I choose a Free or a self-hosted blog platform?”
+I often get asked, “Should I start a self-hosted blog as a beginner?”

 And my answer is always a very loud and clear “Hell Yeah!”.
 A self-hosted blog is the only way to build a successful online brand around your blog. because it’s flexible, easy, and simple for anyone.